Tourists snorkeling, taking photos in Lahaina a ‘slap in the face,’ resident says

-(NEW YORK) -- In the wake of the wildfires that decimated Lahaina, Maui police set up a roadblock on Highway 30 that barred everyone but first responders to the historic beachside town.
+(LAHAINA, Hawaii) -- In the wake of the wildfires that decimated Lahaina, Maui police set up a road block on Highway 30 that barred everyone but first responders to the historic beachside town.
 Then, about five days later, officials opened up the road to everyone each day from 6 a.m. to 10 p.m.

 In recent days, visitors to the area have also included tourists, who have turned Maui's pain into a spectacle, some locals say.